Kingstone, Staffordshire

 Kingstone is a village and civil parish within the English county of Staffordshire.

 Population

 The 2011 census recorded a population of 629 in 249 households.
 The parish comes under the East Staffordshire Non-Metropolitan District.

 Governance

 Kingstone is the main settlement in Kingstone Civil Parish which also includes The Blythe and Gratwich.

 Kingstone is part of the Bagots ward in the East Staffordshire Borough Council and is represented by Conservative Greg Hall.
 The Uttoxeter Rural ward in Staffordshire County council is represented by Philip Atkins who is also Conservative.

-Kingstone is part of the Lichfield constituency and is represented by the Conservative Michael Fabricant.
+Kingstone is part of the Lichfield constituency and was represented by the Conservative Michael Fabricant until 2024.
 In Europe it was part of the West Midlands constituency and is represented by 6 MEPs.

 Public Services

 Waste collection services are provided by East Staffordshire Borough Council.
 Water and sewage services are provided by South Staffordshire Water.
 The distribution network operator for electricity is Central Networks, better known as E.ON UK.

 Kingstone uses a Stoke-on-Trent (ST) postcode and the Postal Town is Uttoxeter.
 The nearest Library is located in Uttoxeter.
 Kingstone uses the Uttoxeter (01889) area code.

 The nearest police and fire stations are in Uttoxeter.